What’s the Jane Austen News this week?

 Growing Older with Jane Austen, by Maggie Lane Maggie Lane is the author of Jane Austen’s World and Understanding Austen.
 She has lectured on aspects of Jane Austen’s life and novels to the Jane Austen Societies of the UK, Canada, the U.S., and Australia, is the editor of the Jane Austen Society newsletter, and is consultant editor to the global Regency World magazine.
 Already the author of a dizzying number of fascinating books about Jane Austen’s life and environment, in Growing Older with Jane Austen, she offers this new look at a subject that permeates all of Austen’s novels, and yet, has remained, until now, relatively untouched by scholars.
 There is no doubt that Jane Austen is enduringly popular with both a general readership and academics.
 But amid the wealth of approaches to her life and work, no one has made a full-length study of the concept of aging in her novels, and this book sets out to fill that gap.
 With chapters on the loss of youth and beauty, old wives, old maids, merry widows, and dowager despots, the theme allows for a lively exploration of many of Austen’s most memorable characters.
 There are also chapters on hypochondria and illness, age and poverty, and death and wills.
 The book draws on the six novels, major literary fragments, Austen’s own letters, and the reminiscences of family members and contemporaries.
 Real-life examples are used to underline the fidelity of Austen’s fictional representation.
 Austen’s wry approach to the perils and consolations of growing older (more…)

-Review by Sarah Emsley: Is it easier or harder to write if you’re also responsible for feeding and looking after your family?
+Jane Austen and Food, by Maggie Lane – A Review by Sarah Emsley: Is it easier or harder to write if you’re also responsible for feeding and looking after your family?
 “Composition seems to me impossible, with a head full of joints of mutton and doses of rhubarb,” Jane Austen wrote to her sister Cassandra in September 1816, after a period in which she managed the household at Chawton Cottage in Cassandra’s absence.
 Fortunately for Jane – and for us, as readers of her fiction – most of the time it was Cassandra who filled this role, freeing Jane to write.
 In her writing, she doesn’t mention food very often, yet Maggie Lane’s book Jane Austen and Food shows her references to it are significant because “she uses it to define character and illustrate moral worth.”
 Jane Austen and Food was first published in 1995 by The Hambledon Press, and it’s newly available as an inexpensive e-book from Endeavour Press.
 It isn’t a cookbook, but a discussion of food in Austen’s letters and fiction.
 I’ve always loved that line from her letters about composition, and reading Jane Austen and Food helped me understand it better.
 I learned that “mutton” isn’t always just mutton, and that “rhubarb” isn’t what I think of as rhubarb.
 Mutton, says Lane, “seems to have become the generic word for meat – or for dinner itself.”
-She cites the example from Mansfield Park of Dr. Grant inviting Edmund Bertram “‘to eat his mutton with him the next day,’ without supposing, for a moment, that ‘the (more…)
+She cites the example from Mansfield Park of Dr. Grant inviting Edmund Bertram “‘to eat his mutton with him the next (more…)

 Jane Austen and Food by Maggie Lane What was the significance of the pyramid of fruit which confronted Elizabeth Bennet at Pemberley?
 Or of the cold beef eaten by Willoughby on his journey of repentance to see Marianne?
 Why is it so appropriate that the scene of Emma’s disgrace should be a picnic, and how do the different styles of housekeeping in Mansfield Park engage with the social issues of the day?
 While Jane Austen does not luxuriate in cataloguing meals in the way of Victorian novelists, food in fact plays a vital part in her novels.
 Her plots, being domestic, are deeply imbued with the rituals of giving and sharing meals.
 The attitudes of her characters to eating, to housekeeping and to hospitality are important indicators of their moral worth.
 In a practice both economical and poetic, Jane Austen sometimes uses specific foodstuffs to symbolise certain qualities at heightened moments in the text.
 This culminates in the artistic triumph of Emma, in which repeated references to food not only contribute to the solidity of her imagined world, but provide an extended metaphor for the interdependence of a community.
 In this original, lively and well-researched book, Maggie Lane not only offers a fresh perspective on the novels, but illuminates a fascinating period of food history, as England stood on the brink of urbanisation, middle-class luxury, and change in the role of women.
 Ranging over topics from greed and gender to mealtimes and manners, and drawing on the novels, letters and (more…)